microsoft/fhir-proxy/scripts/Readme.md

 ```

 ## Step 1.  deployFhirproxy.bash
-This is the main component deployment script for the Azure Components.
+This is the main component deployment script for the FHIR-Proxy Azure components.

 Ensure you are in the proper directory
 ```azurecli-interactive